SeaCloudsEU/SeaCloudsPlatform/README.md

 - Point your favourite browser at `http://10.10.10.100:8081`
 - Select `SeaClouds platform` application from Apache Brooklyn dropdown menu
+- Click on `YAML Composer` button.
-- Edit `location` specifying the cloud provider and the credentials to use it, in the YAML format.
+- Edit `location`section specifying the cloud provider and the credentials to use it, in the YAML format.
-- Click on `Finish` button
+- Click on `Deploy` button

 ## SeaClouds release 1.0.0